simonecandio/SYMM_hpc_assignment_Appio_Ugolotti_Candiani/README.md

 # Project Results
 ## Average Execution Times and Speedups
-To get the results run the bench.sh file, to get the extra large result, you need to change the run number in main and run
+To get the results run the bench.sh file.
+- To get the extra large result, you need to change the run number in main
- - make EXT_CFLAGS="-DEXTRALARGE_DATASET" clean all run
+- And run: make EXT_CFLAGS="-DEXTRALARGE_DATASET" clean all run

 ### Small Dataset
 - **Average Sequential Execution Time (3 runs):** 0,029822 seconds